Kurtz1993/go-contacts/README.md

 **The UI will run on http://localhost:3000**

 ## API Spec

-This project contains an `api-spec.yaml` file, which is a Swagger specification file that can be seen in the [Swagger Editor](https://editor.swagger.io).
+This project contains a `schema.graphql` file at the root level that contains the entire GraphQL schema of the project.